This is the updated version of an article about confirming messages examples originally published in October 2021.

 Here is an example of the registration confirmation email:

-These confirmation emails help both you and users make sure they haven’t made a typo.
+These messages help both you and users make sure they haven’t made a typo.
 Here’s one of the great examples of subscription confirmation:

 For your marketing team, capturing valid emails is essential as it increases the database quality and prevents your confirmation emails from getting into spam.

 Pro tip: Don’t forget to engage subscribers to visit your socials also.
-To catch the reader’s eye, add some examples of the posts from your socials to the email you send.
+To catch the reader’s eye, add some examples of the posts from your socials to the email.

 Plus, there is always a chance that customers might reconsider their decision at any time in the future or have second thoughts while reading your cancellation email.